Duane Rousselle: Biography

 Duane was born in Miramichi, New Brunswick to Catholic parents.
 He attended the New Brunswick Community College and graduated with a diploma in Electronic Game Design.
 After participating in a hunger strike for admittance, he was accepted as a Sociology Major at the University of New Brunswick in Fredericton.
 During this first year of his university education, he experienced devastating poverty, sleeping on park benches.
 He received numerous prestigious awards, including the Lieutenant Governor of New Brunswick silver medal for excellence in scholarship.

 He went on to complete a master's degree in sociology from the University of New Brunswick before joining the PhD program in Cultural Studies from Trent University.
 During his time in Peterborough, he became a Freemason.
 He was awarded the Governor General of Canada Gold Medal for his research into clinical psychoanalysis and continental philosophy.

 He studied also at the European Graduate School in Saas-Fee, Switzerland.

 In 2016, Duane raised more than $100,000 to help rebuild a mosque that was attacked in a hate crime in Peterborough, Ontario.
 His efforts received international attention and he was invited for a private meeting with the Prime Minister Justin Trudeau.
 This was the subject of a documentary film by Matthew Hayes, The Masjid.
-Duane received several death threats at this time and went into hiding.

-Duane converted to Islam in order to marry his former partner.
-This relationship was documented by Colin Boyd Shafer in his documentary photo exhibit Interlove Project.

-In 2019, Duane moved to Mumbai.
-In 2020, he returned to Canada and accepted an appointment to teach at the Department of Sociology and Anthropology at Nipissing University.
-In 2021, he became engaged to the "negative psychoanalyst" Julie Reshe.
-Rousselle taught psychology and sociology at a university in Tyumen, Siberia, but fled to Kazakhstan with his fiancée and their daughter following the Russian invasion of Ukraine.

 Duane is a Visiting associate professor of sociology at the University College of Dublin.
-He currently holds the position of Associate Dean of Research and Associate Professor at the Aga Khan University.
+He currently holds the position of Associate Dean of Research and associate professor at the Aga Khan University.
 In 2024, he established a psychoanalysis circle in Pakistan and became the inaugural president of the Pakistan Psychoanalytic Society.

 Thought

-Post-anarchism

 Duane was a leading proponent of "post-anarchism."
 He published numerous texts and edited the foundational book "Post-Anarchism: A Reader."
 He has argued that post-anarchism allowed anarchists to reflect upon their own presuppositions and to discover problems with theories of revolutionary and insurrection.
-He said that "what was so essential about post-anarchist theory was that it surprised anarchists.
+He claimed that "what was so essential about post-anarchist theory was that it surprised anarchists.
 We became surprised by what it was that we have been saying for over 150 years."